zellyn/diskii/README.md

 diskii is a commandline tool for working with Apple II disk images.

+Its major advantage is that it's written in Go, hence cross-platform.

+Its major disadvantage is that it mostly doesn't exist yet.

 [![Build Status](https://travis-ci.org/zellyn/diskii.svg?branch=master)](https://travis-ci.org/zellyn/diskii)

 Eventually, it aims to be a comprehensive disk image manipulation